todbot/Mill-a-Week/HandCodedGerberPart01/README.md

 ### How did you learn how to write them?

-Well, I already know Eagle and UML and exporting to gerber, blah blah blah so I wasn't starting from zero.
+Well, I already know Eagle and ulp scr scripts and exporting to gerber, blah blah blah so I wasn't starting from zero.

 3 most helpful links:
 - https://learn.sparkfun.com/tutorials/using-eagle-board-layout/generating-gerbers